qemus/qemu-docker/readme.md

 </div></h1>

-QEMU in a docker container for running x86 and x64 virtual machines.
+QEMU in a docker container for running ARM-based virtual machines.

 It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.